Framingham State Rams: Football

-In 1972 the football team played its first game.
+The football team began play in 1972 and has an overall record of 220-251-2 (.467), 64-8 (.888) in MASCAC conference play as of the end of the 2022 season as Framingham State's most winningest men's program to date.
+The team's home field is Bowditch Field in Framingham, Massachusetts.

-In 1978 the football team played its first home game.
+On October 9, 1972, the football team played its first game against the Boston State College Warriors at Bowditch Field in Framingham, Massachusetts.
+Framingham State won 23–0.

+On September 10, 1982, the football team played its first "home" game against the Western New England College Golden Bears at Maple Street Field in Framingham, Massachusetts.
+Framingham State won 7-6 and the game ball was presented to B.R.D Justin McCarthy being FSC's number one fan.
+The McCarthy center on the campus of Framingham State is named after Justin McCarthy.

 The Framingham State Rams football program has seen several successful seasons in recent years.
 The Rams won the Massachusetts State College Athletic Conference (MASCAC) regular season championship four straight years (2010, 2011, 2012, 2013).
 In 2011, 2012, and 2013 the team also took the title as New England Football Conference (NEFC (now Commonwealth Coast Football)) Bogan Division champions, and outright champions in 2012.
 In 2010, the program won its first Eastern College Athletic Conference (ECAC) Northeast Bowl.
 The Rams participated in the 2013 NCAA Division III Football Championship, losing to SUNY Cortland in the first-round.
 In 2014 the Rams were MASCAC Champions & ECAC North Atlantic Bowl Champions winning against RPI 42–36 in Overtime.
 In 2015 the Rams were MASCAC Champions and participated in the 2015 NCAA Division III Football Championship, losing to Wesley College 42–22.
 In 2016 the Rams won the New England Bowl v.s.
 Salve Regina winning 37–34.
 In 2017 the Rams were MASCAC co-champions and won the 2017 New England Bowl Series against Curry College 48–14.
 In 2018 the rams were MASCAC Champions and participated in the 2018 NCAA Division III Football Championship losing to Brockport State in the first round 40–27.
 In 2019 the Rams were MASCAC Champions and participants in the 2019 Division III Football Championship losing to Wesley College in first round 58–21.
 In 2021 the Rams went 8–2 (8–0 in MASCAC play) in the regular season and were MASCAC Champions along with being participants in the 2021 Division III Football Championship.
 However the Rams lost to Muhlenberg College in the first round 45–0.